IgorMitiukliaev/APP6_RetailAnalitycs_v2.0_Web_Python/README.md

 ### Administrator

-- The administrator has full rights to edit and view any information, start and stop the processing.
+- Has full rights to edit and view any information, start and stop the processing.

 ### Visitor

-- Only view information from all tables.
+- Only views information from all tables.

 If the data were incorrect, the application should handle such a situation (give an error about the incorrectness of the entered data and offer to try again).